Psalm 131 – David’s Humble, Learned Contentment in the LORD

 ii.
 “The weaned child with its mother is the child who has learned to be independent of that which seemed indispensible, and indeed was so at one time.”
 (Morgan)

-vi.
+iv.
 “Weaned from what?
 Self-sufficiency, self-will, self-seeking.
-From creatures and the things of the world—not, indeed, as to their use, but as to any dependence upon them for his happiness and portion.”
+From creatures and the things of the world – not, indeed, as to their use, but as to any dependence upon them for his happiness and portion.”
 (Jay, cited in Spurgeon)

-vii.
-When God allows things or circumstances in our life that wean us from things we used to rely on, we should never despise it.
+v.
+When God allows things or circumstances in our life that wean us from things we have relied on, we should never despise it.
 “Blessed are those afflictions which subdue our affections, which wean us from self-sufficiency, which educate us into Christian manliness, which teach us to love God not merely when he comforts us, but even when he tries us.”
 (Spurgeon)

 2. (3) Exhorting Israel to find the same contentment.